 I understand this topic is touchy for some people, as it was for me when I got my first dose.
 It can be frustrating when people who have never left the 50 states argue with those who have about this topic.
 It’s not something that you understand until you step outside of your own culture, but if you’d like to test that theory, there are ways.
 You can go to a bar outside of the US, probably almost anywhere, with an over-confident, smug attitude and talk about how we are the greatest country in the world and everyone wants to move there and be exactly like us.
 It more than likely won’t go over as you expected.
 I’ve seen this happen more than once, unfortunately.
 There’s nothing wrong with being a patriot, that’s not the point here, I’m simply saying that due to it, I didn’t realize I was blinded.

 Growing up I mainly heard about what a dangerous world it is outside of our borders.
 I heard that as long as I stayed there, I’d be safe because our military will protect me.
 I have to say that I have never felt more safe than I do living outside of the USA, which is a strange thought.
 To be quite frank, I had a dream last night that I was back in America and there was a mass shooting going on, with me stuck in the middle of it.
 The months leading up to my departure back to the US I felt that there were so many terrible events going on so close to my home.
 I even told my partner, Nenad, that I was nervous something would happen to me before I was able to get out to visit him in his country of Serbia.
-The paranoia that you have living in America is a real thing, and I’ve found out it’s not normal.
+The paranoia that I felt living in America is a real thing, and I’ve found out it’s not normal.
 It’s not something that other countries experience, and I never realized that until I lived somewhere else.

 In my little city in Spain, I would walk down the street at 3 a.m., with one girlfriend, to go home after a night out and I was cautious but confident, that nothing would happen to me.
 Reading that, you might think that I’m naïve, but that’s how a normal society should function, no?
 Not one where you can’t walk around at night/early in the morning without the fear of being assaulted, kidnapped or killed.
 You might be reading this and not have that issue in your town, but I lived near Sacramento, and I did.
 Even if you think that Spain is dysfunctional and one of the rare countries where you have that sort of freedom, then I’ll have you know that I do the exact same thing in Serbia, also without any problems, worries or fears.